 \subsubsection{Residual-learning model}

-From the derivation in the previous subsection, the position and angle dynamics within the state dimensions are analytically given by the physical model, whereas modeling errors are expected in the velocity and angular velocity dynamics.
+From the derivation in the previous subsection, the physical model analytically describes the position and angle dynamics within the state dimensions, whereas modeling errors are expected in the velocity and angular-velocity dynamics.
 Therefore, we set the mask in the residual-learning model to $M^\res=[0,0,0,0,1,1,1]^T$.
-Furthermore, in this study we posit that the available training data are sparse in the low-speed region, thereby placing the neural network in an extrapolative region; thus, we adjust the contribution of the residual using the following state-dependent weight $w^\res$:
+Furthermore, the available training data were sparse in the low-speed region, placing the neural network in an extrapolative region.
+Thus, we adjusted the contribution of the residual using the following state-dependent weight $w^\res$: